by Mike Ratliff

 Many of you reading this are struck in the heart the same way.
 You know that you love things or another person more than you Love our Lord.
 You know that you do not deny yourself and follow Him when you would rather do things you own way.
 Or perhaps the stress of standing out as a non-conformist with those bound to the flesh make you compromise and follow the crowd.
 The reason you are struck in the heart is that the Holy Spirit is bringing conviction into your Heart to repent.
 Your conscience is condemning you.
 This is actually very good for you because that means that our Lord is calling you to repent and turn back to Him, to take up His yoke and follow Him.
 It means that you are His, but that you are a backslider.
 Now is the time for you to make it right again.

 Many are on the fence.
 They see the high cost of discipleship, but believe that they can still be Christian and not have to pay that cost.
 I assure you that that is not what our Lord said.

-34 “Salt is good, but if salt has lost its taste, how shall its saltiness be restored?
-35 It is of no use either for the soil or for the manure pile.
-It is thrown away.
+34 “Therefore, salt is good; but if even salt has become tasteless, with what will it be seasoned?
+35 It is useless either for the soil or for the manure pile; it is thrown out.
 He who has ears to hear, let him hear.”
-(Luke 14:34-35 ESV)
+Luke 14:34-35 (NASB)

 Those who believe they are Christians, but refuse to pay the cost of discipleship are like salt that has lost its savor.
 Just as this salt is worthless or useless, so will be those who think they are saved, but are not His disciples.
 Why?
 They aren’t saved, therefore, they are not regenerate and don’t have the Holy Spirit.
 They are simply religious Christians whom the Lord does not know.
 Only those who count the cost of discipleship and see that eternity is all that really matters, lose their lives and, therefore, gain their lives.
 They have eternal life and will be with our Lord in eternity.